 Option 5, to reset a blocked device with GnuPG 2.1:

-You can find out the version of your device by executing gpg --card-status
+You can find out the version of your device by executing gpg --card-status (the version number is behind 'FSIJ' in the 'Reader' field).
+To upgrade your device see this instructions (admin PIN needed!).

 In order to reset a Nitrokey Start 1.0, you need to define a public key for firmware updates beforehand!
 In case of a blocked device it enables your to perform a firmware update which resets the device.